 A reserve trust is a legal body that cares for a Crown reserve on behalf of the people of NSW.

-NSW has more than 30,000 Crown reserves, of which more than 700 are managed by community volunteers and councils through reserve trusts.
+NSW has more than 34,000 Crown reserves, of which around 700 are managed by community volunteers and 7800 managed by Councils.

-Reserve trusts enable the NSW Government, local councils and members of the community to manage and care for these significant parts of the state for everyone's benefit.
+Reserve trusts enable the NSW Government, local councils, service organisations and members of the community to manage and care for the reserved land to facilitate and encourage community use and enjoyment.

 - recognise and conserve the special values of Crown reserves

 - ensure that all persons have the opportunity to appreciate and enjoy these values

 - protect reserves for future generations

 - manage the reserves to meet community needs.